 High School Studio Workshops

 These two-part workshops include an in-depth examination and discussion of works of art in the galleries, followed by a related one-hour studio activity.
-Workshops are taught by museum educators specially trained for this program, who will encourage students to look carefully at the art and share their reactions, formulate theories based on observations, and make connections between art and life.
+Workshops are taught by specially-trained museum educators who will encourage students to look carefully at the art and share their responses, to formulate theories based on observations, and to make connections between artmaking processes and works of art.
 Students should come to the workshop prepared to participate in group discussion.

-Following the gallery discussion, students will create a work of art inspired by the subject matter and techniques encountered on the tour.
-The studio project will reinforce what students discover during their tour from their point of view as creators.
+Following the gallery discussion, students will create a work of art inspired by the subject matter and techniques represented in the art encountered on the tour.
+The studio project will reinforce students’ discoveries about art from the creator’s point of view.